mosra/magnum-examples/src/cubemap/README.md

-This example loads cube map texture from TGA files to simulate open world and displays two reflective spheres in front of the camera.
+This example demonstrates usage of cube map textures and different texture layers for simulation of open world with two tarnish reflective spheres in front of the camera.

 ![Cube Map](https://github.com/mosra/magnum-examples/raw/master/src/cubemap/screenshot.png)